-However, can we describe the quantum universe with W instead of Ψ ?
+However, can we describe the quantum universe with W instead of $\Psi$ ?
 The answer is yes.
-Dürr et al. (2005) has worked out the Bohmian version.
+Dürr et al. ([2005]) have worked out the Bohmian version.
 In this section, I describe how.
-Let us call this new framework Density Matrix Realism.12 I will use W-Bohmian Mechanics as the main example and explain how a fundamental density matrix can be empirically adequate for describing a quantum world.
-We can also construct W-Everett theories and W-GRW theories (which have not appeared in print so far).
-Similar to Wave Function Realism, Density Matrix Realism is open to several interpretations.
-At the end of this section, I will provide three field interpretations of W. In §6, I discuss and motivate a nomological interpretation.
+Let us call this new framework density-matrix realism.
+I will use W-Bohmian mechanics (W-BM) as the main example and explain how a fundamental density matrix can be empirically adequate for describing a quantum world.
+We can also construct W-Everett theories and W-Ghirardi-Rimini-Weber (W-GRW) theories.
+Similar to wave-function realism, density-matrix realism is open to several interpretations.
+At the end of this section, I will provide three field interpretations of W. In Section 6, I discuss and motivate a nomological interpretation.

-3.1 W-Bohmian Mechanics
+3.1.
+W-Bohmian mechanics

-First, we illustrate the differences between Wave Function Realism and Density Matrix Realism by thinking about two different Bohmian theories.
+First, we illustrate the differences between wave-function realism and densitymatrix realism by thinking about two different Bohmian theories.

-In standard Bohmian mechanics (BM), an N-particle universe at a time t is described by $(Q(t), \Psi(t))$.
+In standard BM, an N-particle universe at a time t is described by $(Q(t), \Psi(t))$ .
 The universal wave function guides particle motion and provides the probability distribution of particle configurations.
-Given the centrality of Ψ in BM, we take the wave function to represent something objective (and it is open to several realist interpretations).
+Given the centrality of $\Psi$ in BM, we take the wave function to represent something objective (and it is open to several realist interpretations).

-It is somewhat surprising that we can formulate a Bohmian theory with only W and Q. This was introduced as W-Bohmian Mechanics (W-BM) in Dürr et al. (2005).
-The fundamental density matrix W(t) is governed by the von Neumann equation (14).
+It is somewhat surprising that we can formulate a Bohmian theory with only W and Q. This was introduced as W-BM in (Dürr et al. [2005]).
+The fundamental density matrix W(t) is governed by the von Neumann equation, Equation (14).
 Next, the particle configuration Q(t) evolves according to an analogue of the guidance equation (W-guidance equation):

-$$\frac{dQ_i}{dt} = \frac{\hbar}{m_i} \operatorname{Im} \frac{\nabla{q_i} W(q, q', t)}{W(q, q', t)} (q = q' = Q),$$ (19)
+$$\frac{dQ_i}{dt} = \frac{\hbar}{m_i} \operatorname{Im} \frac{\nabla{q_i} W(q, q', t)}{W(q, q', t)} (q = q' = Q).$$ (19)